 - 111. In the 2100 MHz band, a single block BD07 of 2x5 MHz, the "delayed block", is available slightly later than the other blocks (in 2023 instead of 2021). - 112.
-If at least one bidder was allocated at least 3 Lots in Lot Category D in the Allocation Stage, then an assignment is feasible only if: - All bidders which were allocated lots in this band in the Allocation Stage win contiguous frequency blocks (including both delayed and not delayed blocks), - The number of blocks assigned to each bidder equals the number of lots that the bidder was allocated in the Allocation Stage,

-- No bidder that was assigned 2 Lots or fewer is assigned the delayed block, - Any bidder which is assigned the delayed block is assigned at least 2x10 MHz of contiguous spectrum, which is not delayed. - 113.
+If at least one bidder was allocated at least 3 Lots in Lot Category D in the Allocation Stage, then an assignment is feasible only if: - All bidders which were allocated lots in this band in the Allocation Stage win contiguous frequency blocks (including both delayed and not delayed blocks), - The number of blocks assigned to each bidder equals the number of lots that the bidder was allocated in the Allocation Stage, - No bidder that was assigned 2 Lots or fewer is assigned the delayed block, - Any bidder which is assigned the delayed block is assigned at least 2x10 MHz of contiguous spectrum, which is not delayed.
+As a consequence, a bidder winning 3 lots cannot be assigned the sequence BD06, BD07, BD08 - 113.
 If applying paragraph 112 would result in no assignments being feasible, or if no bidders are allocated at least 3 Lots in Lot Category D in the Allocation Stage, an assignment is feasible only if: - All bidders which were allocated lots in this band (i.e. Lot Category D) in the Allocation Stage win contiguous frequency blocks (including both delayed and not delayed blocks) - The number of blocks assigned to each bidder equals the number of lots that the bidder was allocated in the Allocation Stage - 114.
-The bidder that is assigned the delayed block will be granted a 20% discount on the Base Price of Lot Category D determined in the Main Auction (or the Resale Auction, if no lots were allocated in the Main Auction in this Lot Category) for that one block. - 115.
+The bidder that is assigned the delayed block will be granted a 20% discount on the Base Price of Lot Category D determined in the Main Auction (or the Resale Auction, if no lots were allocated in the Main Auction in this Lot Category) for the delayed block. - 115.
 Note that in this band, unsold lots may or may not be assigned to contiguous blocks and may be at any position within the band.